RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 "Okay, one sec while I check with her."
 The phone started playing the same song every government hold line played, for once Trouble didn't try to dance to it.

-"I forgot that was you name."
-Brun's voice came as a hushed whisper.
+"I forgot that was your name."
+Brun's voice came out as a hushed whisper.
 Trouble turned to look at her and saw a silly smile on their face, she let go of a breath she didn't realise she was holding.
 "And Dee called you Princess too?
 What, was it her turn to use the brain cell that day?"

 "One sec..."
 The police receptionist said, interrupting the music and their chat.
 "I'm just going to connect you now."

-Tense moments passed as the phone made several concerning noises the Trouble could hope it was supposed to make while making a call transfer.
+Tense moments passed as the phone made several concerning noises the Trouble hoped it was supposed to make while making a call transfer.

 "Hello?
 You there?"
-A familiar voice spoke through the phone in Bug's style of authoritative speaking.
+A familiar voice asked through the phone in Bug's style of authoritative speaking.

 "Hi, Sinéad, we met the other day."